Vehrik/FarOut/Characters/3-Traits.md

     Challenge, and in these cases the Integrity is reduced by 1 whenever they are used.
 The shape, texture, hardness, and size of a Trait's products are set at Trait Creation, and cannot be changed at will.
-If a Trait is used to complete a Challenge higher than its Integrity, it breaks.
+If a Trait is used to complete a Challenge higher than its Integrity, it breaks and the Challenge is automatically failed.

     Something with Integrity has Momentum equivalent to its Integrity unless it is a gas, in which case the Momentum is capped at 0.
-Reducing Intergrity does not reduce the Momentum of the products.
+Reducing Intergrity reduces the Momentum of the generated product.

+    A Trait with Integrity and no Volume can only produce small objects, meaning that it cannot be large than a basketball in size (~3ft).
+Otherwise, the Trait produces an amount of material equivalent to its Volume each time it is activated.

-    If the Trait is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is added to and stacks up to a value of
+    If the Trait is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is compounded up to a maximum value of
-    15. Products and the mode by which they are produced are treated as reasonably as the GM is prepared to honor.
-The products nor the mode of production cannot cause stat damage at all unless you have decided that it is explicitely what causes damage as far as Aesthetics are concerned.
+    15.

     Traits with Integrity may be set as traps in ways that make sense for its given Form.
-Traps laid in this way require a Sense Challenge equivalent to the Brain Challenge performed by the trapper when they set the trap to detect it.
+Traps laid in this way have a Detection Challenge equivalent to the Set Trap Challenge Attempted by the trapper.

 ### CAPACITY DAMAGE
 #### COST: 2 Splice Points per 1 point of Capacity Damage